 # A Mango stored at 55 degrees will last for up to two weeks.

 # One of the best sources of beta carotene; they contain 20% more than cantaloupe and 50% more than apricots.

 Check out some of my other photography blogs!

 More by this Author

-My personal travel and photography experience while on a photography safari to Kuakata, Bangladesh.
+My personal travel and photography experience while on a relaxation/photography trip to Sylhet, Bangladesh.
 The blog includes a number of photographs taken by me with my Nikon D3100.

 I have written and included details about interesting photography locations within Dhaka that I have personally visited and shot at.

 Reviews of the best/popular restaurants and cafes of Cox's Bazar along with ratings, location maps, contact numbers and photographs.